jliottard/music-list-player/README.md

 - [ ] Spell check the command keywords and the audio name argument for the Play command, so we can use alias for command ("pl" or "pla" for "play")
 - [ ] Import automatically the playlist from configuration on application start
 - [ ] Add colors to the prints and use a log system
-- [ ] Jump forward or backward in the current audio timeline
 - [ ] Add a music recommendation feature